Alberta Arts District: Culture

 On the last Thursday of every month, Alberta Street is home to the Last Thursday art walk which takes place in galleries and shops during the winter months, and outdoors during warmer weather, with tables set up by local artisans and traveling merchants along the sidewalk.
 Street performers and food carts also participate in the monthly event.
 The Alberta Clown House, "Part-vaudeville, part Burning Man, part bike repair shop, part hostel, and all-freak show," was an integral part of the carnival-like atmosphere of Last Thursday and other neighborhood events.
 The Alberta Clown House disbanded in 2007 due to rising rent along Alberta Street, members of the troupe remain in the community.

 Architecture

 The Northwestern Electric Company – Alberta Substation, which was built in 1931 and is listed on the National Register of Historic Places, is located on Alberta Street.
+As of 2022, the building houses Bar Cala.

 Transit and transportation

 Alberta Street is served by TriMet bus line 72 from Martin Luther King Jr. Boulevard to NE 30th Avenue.
 TriMet bus lines 6, 8, 17, and 70 intersect Alberta Street at Martin Luther King Jr. Boulevard, NE 15th, NE 27th and NE 33rd Avenues, respectively.

 Bicycle boulevards parallel NE Alberta Street on NE Going Street and NE Skidmore Street.